 Lastly, be wary of anything labelled ‘Smelt Quartz’.
 This is glass that has been melted down and had vibrant neon colours added.
-Glass does not have a crystal lattice structure, at the end of the day it is still man-made glass.
+Glass does not have a crystal lattice structure.

 How to tell if a crystal has been dyed?

 If you are trying to ascertain if a crystal has been dyed or not, have a look at any cracks or marks within the crystal.
 Usually if they have been dyed there will be a build up of colour in these areas.
-The picture below is of a blue Howlite, which is a dyed crystal.
-The colour has faded/run after our son left it outside for a few months!
-The other picture is white Howlite, which is it’s natural colour.
+The picture above is of Blue Howlite which is a dyed crystal, the other tumble is White Howlite, which is it’s natural colour.

-- Blue Goldstone - now we know that this is totally a manmade crystal, however it does have flecks of Copper in it.
-Copper is a great conductor of energy!
+Manmade or dyed crystals can have their place in a crystal collection - everyone feels energy differently and only you know what feels right for you.
+For example, I can feel the energy in Blue Goldstone which is a manmade crystal.
+Goldstone has flecks of Copper in it and Copper is a great conductor of energy.
 Legend has it that it was first made by monks who accidentally knocked Copper shavings into melted glass.

 Heat-treated verses natural Citrine

-To further help you tell the difference, the photo below is of a natural Citrine point from our own collection.
+To further help you tell the difference, the photo below is of a natural Citrine point.
+Unlike Amethyst, natural Citrine does not grow in a geode and is usually of a honey/lemon/white wine colour throughout.
 Note that the Citrine’s point looks nothing like the pointy ‘shark tooth’ that you would see in an Amethyst cluster.
-Natural Citrine does not grow in a geode and is usually of a honey/lemon/white wine colour throughout – not the orange tip and white base of heat-treated Citrine.
+Plus the natural Citrine point does not have the orange tip and white base that is common in heat-treated Citrine.